a-rolland/react-crossfade-responsive/README.md

 > Made with create-react-library

 /!\ Work in progress /!\
+//!\ Has dependecies issues for the moment //!\

 This is a very easy-to-use crossfade carousel.
 I created this one because I experiences in most of the cases issues when using the other ones.
 (Some of them makes white blinks during the transitions).